Engineered Resilience

 [Defense] Cholestyramine PFAS clearance trials expand (C&EN)

-Three recent studies probe cholestyramine-PFAS link.
-One patient saw two fluorinated chemicals become nearly undetectable after 8 months of treatment.
+• Three recent studies probe cholestyramine-PFAS link; one patient saw two fluorinated chemicals become nearly undetectable after 8 months

 [Defense] Oregon wood preserver documented for 30+ chemical spill incidents (KPTV)

-Oregon DEQ documented repeated pentachlorophenol spills at Stella-Jones facility.
-Site designated as federal Superfund location.
+• Oregon DEQ documented repeated pentachlorophenol spills at Stella-Jones facility, now a federal Superfund site

 [Bench] Silent Spring: 90%+ of hair extensions contain toxic chemicals (Silent Spring Institute)

-[Bench] Understudied PFAS precursors dominate household dust (Silent Spring Institute)
+[Bench] Understudied PFAS precursors dominate household dust (J Expo Sci Environ Epidemiol)

-Rochester pilot study reveals regulatory focus may miss dominant PFAS exposure pathway—precursors rather than legacy compounds.
+• Rochester pilot study reveals regulatory focus may miss dominant PFAS exposure pathway

 The Engineered Resilience Dispatch has been curated for you using carefully managed scripts with a human-in-the-loop.
 If we've missed a point or if you have recommendations of topics/groups to follow, we'd love to hear it.
 Contact Us